Q: What kind of opportunities does PEL offer members?

 Q: Who covers travel costs?

-A: The WMD Center typically covers reasonable travel costs for PEL members living and working outside the National Capital Region to attend Winter Workshop.
-However, in the event unforeseen budget constraints affect funding availability, coverage of TDY costs is not guaranteed.
+A: The WMD Center typically covers reasonable travel costs for PEL members living and working outside the National Capital Region to attend Academic Symposium.
+However, in the event that budget constraints affect funding availability, coverage of TDY costs is not guaranteed.

-Q: Do I need to submit my clearance to attend Winter Workshop?
+Q: Do I need to submit my clearance to attend Academic Symposium?